 Onions are also effective at repelling certain harmful insects.

-Although they may not keep away every bug like other plants, they do a great job of deterring cucumber beetles, cabbage worms, flea beetles, and carrot rust flies.
+They may not keep away every bug like some plants.
+However, they do a great job of deterring cucumber beetles, cabbage worms, flea beetles, and carrot rust flies.

 Some farmers also plant onions near tomatoes and kale to help keep aphids at bay.